Every day we put on a non-stop, action-packed programme for the whole family to enjoy.

 - Historic steam engines and vintage tractors and vehicles - this year we celebrate 60 years of the Massey Ferguson with a parade of tractors from 1958 onwards!

-- Favourite film characters will be out and about in the avenues on Saturday.
+- Favourite TV & film characters will be out and about in the avenues.

 - Go for a ride on the Land Train around the showground.

 - There will be dogs galore!
-From the pedigree Dog Show to daily displays in the Country Life arena from Graham Watkins of Gamegoer and Meirion Owen, whose humorous sheepdog displays combine the talents of clever Border Collies with his not quite so clever sheep!
+There's the pedigree Dog Show as well as daily displays in the Country Life arena from Graham Watkins of Gamegoer and Meirion Owen, whose humorous sheepdog displays combine the talents of clever Border Collies with his not quite so clever sheep!

 Especially for youngsters: